JoanneBogart/sims_Provenance/products/instanceCatalogs/run2.2i/specifics.md

 ## Outputs

 One tar file and one log file per visit.
-At NERSC they were written to /global/cscratch1/sd/descim/instcat/<year-subdirectory>
-but most have since been backed up and copied elsewhere
+At NERSC they were written to directories lie /global/cscratch1/sd/descim/instcat_y03_191109 but they have since been backed up and copied elsewhere

 ## Procedure